antonrufino/MazeSolver/README.md

-# MazeSolver
+Life
+====

-A maze solver written using HTML5 Canvas and JS.
+An implementation of Conway's Game of Life using HTML5 Canvas and JavaScript